TCL TAB Android tablet for Verizon is a spiritual successor to the Google Nexus 7

 - Headset 3.5 mm audio jack

 As stated earlier, this is a Verizon exclusive, and you can buy it here for $199.99.
-And no, you do not have to sign a contract or add service if you don't want it -- I verified that with Verizon.
-If you do end up wanting 4G LTE connectivity in the future, however, you can always add it at any time.
+Please note: you do not have to sign a contract or add service if you don't want it -- as long as you order over the phone.
+Online orders apparently do require signing up for a service plan.
+If you do order over the phone without service, and later end up wanting 4G LTE connectivity, you can always add it at any time.